 New!
 Advanced-level online 1.5 hour Legal Writing sessions for busy law firms and corporate in-house teams.

-Learn the “best practices” online that our Chambers and Legal500 firm clients receive through our full day workshops every year.
-Each online session engages participants through knowledge and activities using a specific legal writing skill.
-Lawyers get practice and feedback throughout and have time for specific questions afterwards.
+Learn the “best practices” online that our Chambers and Legal500 firm clients receive through our full day workshops every year, ranging from Clear and Concise Legal Style to Contract Drafting and everything between.
+Each online session engages participants through knowledge and activities using a specific legal writing skill in English.
+All participants practice and get feedback throughout and can ask specific questions afterwards.

 - Relevant topics taught by native-speaker US and UK lawyers who are also certified language teachers